Grace-00/linguaflix/README.md

 Feature: The user searches for their favorite tv show and receives an email with a random sentence taken from the show that will help them learn in a contextualised fun and engaging way. 🔥

+Sentences are taken from subtitles created by fan-based communities.
+No copyright intended.

 How to start this project locally

 - cd BE